Wall Street Week Ahead: All eyes on European elections

 “I‘m not quite sure, regardless of who wins, does it say ‘sell the S&P’? ...
 It just continues the uncertainty, no matter who wins,” said Frank Lesh, a futures analyst and broker at FuturePath Trading LLC in Chicago.

-Technical levels could regain importance next week as the U.S. economic data calendar thins and fewer than 30 of the S&P 500 components are expected to report earnings.
+Technical levels could regain importance this week as the U.S. economic data calendar thins and fewer than 30 of the S&P 500 components are expected to report earnings.

 “On no news, we all start looking at charts,” said Ryan Detrick, senior technical strategist at Schaeffer’s Investment Research in Cincinnati.